dgerabagi/aiascent-dev/prompt.md

 # Author: AI Model & Curator

+# Updated on: C17 (Add Downloadable Assets section)

   - **Key/Value for A0:**
   - **Description:** A list of required visual assets (images, icons, logos) for the aiascent.dev website and the definitive structure for the `public/assets` directory.
-  - **Tags:** assets, wishlist, design, images, icons, file structure
+  - **Tags:** assets, wishlist, design, images, icons, file structure, downloads

 ## 1. Overview